Article In: scopus, orcid, cienciavitae

 Authors:

-Maria Partidário; Guilherme Saad (Guilherme Saad Ximenes); Margarida B. Monteiro; Joana Dias (Joana Fernandes Dias); Rute Martins; Isabel Loupa Ramos; Henrique Ribeiro; et al
+Maria Partidário (Maria do Rosário Sintra de Almeida Partidário); Guilherme Saad (Guilherme Saad Ximenes); Margarida B. Monteiro; Joana Dias (Joana Fernandes Dias); Rute Martins (Margarida B. Monteiro); Isabel Loupa Ramos (Ana Isabel Loupa Ramos); Henrique Ribeiro (Rute Martins); et al

 Published in